emrekardaslar/fe-DevMemo/RENDER-INSTRUCTIONS.md

 4. Click "Create Static Site"

+## Environment Configuration

+The application is automatically configured to use different API URLs based on the environment:

+- **Development**: API at http://localhost:4000/api (local development)
+- **Production**: API at https://be-devmemo.onrender.com/api (Render deployment)

+The webpack configuration in `webpack.config.js` detects the environment and injects the appropriate API URL via a custom plugin.
+This URL is then made available to the application through `window.__REACT_APP_API_URL`.

+## Configuration Technical Details

+- The environment determination happens in `webpack.config.js` based on NODE_ENV
+- A custom InjectApiUrlPlugin adds a script tag to the HTML that sets `window.__REACT_APP_API_URL`
+- The services/api.ts file reads from window.__REACT_APP_API_URL to configure axios

+This approach avoids the "process is not defined" error that can occur when using process.env directly in client-side code.

 ## Key Files for Render

 These files are automatically copied to the `dist` directory during build: